 III.
-Procurement
+PROCUREMENT

-In order to realise the immense potential of the platform architecture to be developed in eCourts Phase III, it is essential that the most appropriate vendors be selected for the various tasks involved in designing, implementing and rolling out such a Digital Infrastructure.
+In order to realise the immense potential of the platform architecture to be developed in e-Courts Phase III, it is essential that the most appropriate vendors be selected for the various tasks involved in designing, implementing and rolling out such a Digital Infrastructure.
 Procurement should also be carried out online through tools designed for the judiciary's needs to increase efficiency, accountability, transparency, and facilitate the participation of a range of qualified entities.
-For this, the judiciary may consider several models of procurement adopted by public agencies including competitive bidding, limited bidding and single source procurement.
+For this, the judiciary may consider several models of procurement adopted by public agencies.
 Rules should be created to govern every stage of procurement through such tools.